 In the end, i found a way that works flawlessly.

 Here’s what i used:

 The “Forever free” option entitles you to mail management for 1 domain, 5GB of email per user, and a 25MB attachment limit.
 This is more than enough.
-The only time you need more than 1 domain is if you setup websites for clients (as i do), then it’s only about $1 per extra user per month.
+The only time you need more than 1 domain is if you setup websites for clients (as i do), then it’s only $1 per extra user per month.

 The link below goes directly to their easy to use setup wizard, which walks you through all the steps of configuring your account.

 b) or, configure your favourite mail client to access your Zoho account as a POP service